-For years, I never worried about SEO at all, and my sites continued to stay at the top of the SERPs (search engine result pages.)
+For years, I never worried about SEO, and my sites continued to rank extremely well.
 It wasn’t until I started focusing on SEO strategies, that I started experiencing challenges.
-I will cut to the chase and tell you what I have come to learn:
+I will cut to the chase and tell you what I have learned:

-SEO strategy should be used as a foundation only.
+SEO strategies should be used as a foundation only.
 Instead, focus on engaging readers.
-This is what results in the higher rankings.
-When paired with a strong backlink profile, even the smallest of blogs, can outrank the competition.
+This is what actually results in higher rankings.

 That said, here is a foundation strategy you can apply to your own blog.

 S-E-O: Search engine optimization.
 The process of optimizing content to be discovered through a search engine’s organic search results.